devadrianapostol/understanding-v8-javascript/ast.md

 To solve these inconsistencies, not that far way, it started the confluence of these differences on the ESTree organisation, creating  [the first AST common specification](https://github.com/estree/estree).

+Now, we'll see a small overview about how AST becomes and where is used and how to use for our own benefit in the near future.